HSF/hsf.github.io/cwp.md

 # Community White Paper (CWP)

-## A Roadmap for HEP Software and Computing in the 2020s
+## A Roadmap for HEP Software and Computing R&D for the 2020s

+Realizing the physics programs of the planned and/or upgraded HEP experiments over the next 10 years will require the HEP community to address a number of challenges in the area of software and computing.
+It is expected that the computing models will need to evolve and a significant "software upgrade" is required to prepare.
-The HEP community faces a number of challenges for software and computing over the next 10 years.
-As a step towards addressing these challenges we are now beginning a community planning process.
+In order to identify and prioritize the software research and development investments required, we are now beginning a community planning process.
 The aim is to produce a Community White Paper
-(CWP) which will describe the community strategy and a roadmap for software and computing in HEP in the 2020s.
+(CWP) which will describe the community strategy and a roadmap for software and computing R&D in HEP for the 2020s.
 This activity is organised under the umbrella of the HSF.
 The LHC experiments and HSF have been specifically [charged by the WLCG project](/assets/CWP-Charge-HSF.pdf) and we are reaching out to other HEP experiments around the world to participate.